bens8235/present_absent/README.md

 4. Add the ability to delete names, including a button that displays all names with a delete checkbox for bulk deletion or similar functionality.
 5. Expand testing to cover additional components.
 6. Improve accessibility by making ARIA attributes more comprehensive and adding better keyboard navigation and other enhancements.
-7. Improve appearnce on mobile and dark mode.
+7. Improve ease of use & appearance on mobile devices and when using dark mode.